-The minimum cut-out setting shall be determined according to the refrigerant and to the allowed operation envelope.
-Please refer to technical data in Select software available at www.emersonclimate.eu.
+The minimum cut-out setting shall be determined according to the refrigerant and to the allowed operation envelope (see technical data in Select software at www.emersonclimate.eu).
+For example, a minimum cut-out setting of 0.3 bar(g) is required for ZF compressors using R404A.